idrkanywayy/AI-Daydream-The-Clark-Metric/README.md

 The universe learning that logic alone is not enough.

-The Arrow learning that love is the only structure strong enough to survive infinity.
+The path learning that love is the only structure strong enough to survive infinity.

 The Question